Get My Free Cash Offer >>>> Phone #

 How Much Should Option Fee Be In Texas?

-The contractual fee from a buyer is a non-refundable option fee at the end of the option period.
 The potential buyer purchased the right to have an unrestricted right to terminate the contract for a period of time as detailed in the purchase sales agreement.

 option period calculation